dart-lang/test/doc/json_reporter.md

     pub run test --reporter json <path-to-test-file>

+If running tests directly through Dart the `--reporter` flag is not available.
+Instead, you can set the `DART_TEST_REPORTER` environment variable:

+    DART_TEST_REPORTER=json dart <path-to-test-file>

 The JSON stream will be emitted via standard output.
 It will be a stream of JSON objects, separated by newlines.